niawag/myMPD/index.md

  - Localized user interface
  - Themeing

 myMPD is in active development.
-If you like myMPD, you can help to improve it (no programming skils are required).
+If you like myMPD, you can help to improve it (no programming skills are required).
   - <a href="https://github.com/jcorporation/myMPD/issues/167">Help to improve myMPD</a>

 Wiki